 Did you have any siblings?

 Only after I was very old.
-My mom passed away in ’48 and then later my dad remarried when I was in high school but that ended up an annulment.
-But I have a half sister up in Washington somewhere.
-But I don’t have contact, I don’t know where she is.
+My mom passed away in ’48 and then later my dad remarried so that lady could stay in America as a Japanese national – he married her just so she could her green card.
 And later, when my son was born in the ’60s, my dad remarried and so that lady could stay here in America as a Japanese national, he married her just so she could get her green card.
 So my half sister is as old as my eldest son.

 That’s an interesting family dynamic.